 The table below compares our recommended products by cost, speed, data allowance, and how long the sim card can be used to help you decide which option is best for you.
 Below this comparison table, we provide pick up details for each of the products.

-Pricing was accurate as at January 2020, however the prices will change over time due to factors such as exchange rates.
+Pricing is accurate as at January 2022, however the prices will change over time due to factors such as exchange rates.
 We will periodically update the article to reflect the latest prices.

 Hong Kong is used as a gateway for visiting Macau, and thanks to the fast train, Hong Kong is also an excellent gateway to China.
 Therefore, we also look at a SIM card option for Macau as well as various cards that cover Hong Kong and Macau or Hong Kong and China.